Pius Wars: 1970s and 1980s

 British historian Anthony Rhodes defended both Pius XI and Pius XII in his 1973 book titled The Vatican in the Age of the Dictators, 1922 – 1945, asserting that the Popes' primary concern was pastoral.

 According to journalist William Doino, Jr., "By the late 1960s, the attack on Pius XII seemed to have been turned back with the discrediting of The Deputy.
 One of the few books to appear in the next generation of scholarship was John F. Morley's Vatican Diplomacy and the Jews During the Holocaust, 1939 – 1943.

-Father Morley's 1980 book was one of the first to take into account the Vatican's Actes et Documents, although his book ends with the events of 1943 and was published before the last two volumes of the Actes were available.
+Father Morley's 1980 book was one of the first to take into account the Vatican's Actes et Documents (though his book ends with the events of 1943 and was published before the last two volumes of the Actes were available).
 Morley used these and other primary Vatican documents to find fault with the Vatican for not confronting the Nazis in regards to the persecution of the Jews.
 He also blames the Vatican for primarily concentrating on helping Jews who had been baptized into the Catholic Church.

-Father Michael O'Carroll used Vatican archival documents, Nuremberg Trial transcripts, and other primary documents to rebut Father Morley's Vatican Diplomacy in another 1980 book, Pius XII: Greatness Dishonored – A Documented Study.
+At the end of his book, Morley writes:It must be concluded that Vatican diplomacy failed the Jews during the Holocaust by not doing all that it was possible for it to do on their behalf.
+It also failed itself because in neglecting the needs of the Jews, and pursuing a goal of reserve rather than humanitarian concern, it betrayed the ideals that it had set for itself.
+The nuncios, the secretary of state, and, most of all, the Pope share the responsibility for this dual failure.Father Michael O'Carroll used Vatican archival documents, Nuremberg Trial transcripts, and other primary documents to argue against Father Morley's Vatican Diplomacy in another 1980 book, Pius XII: Greatness Dishonored – A Documented Study.